terrydolan/lfcgeo/README.md

 If more than one player in a squad in a given season share the same geo-location origin then the location is transformed, placing each transformed point around a circle with radius 0.5 km from the origin.
 This ensures that each player's line is distict on the map, though you may need to zoom in!

 ## App components and deployment
-The app uses python, pandas, ast, logging, pydeck (with mapbox) and streamlit and is deployed on the heroku cloud application platform.
+The app uses python, pandas, ast, io, logging, pydeck (with mapbox), cryptography and streamlit and is deployed on the streamlit community cloud application platform.

 ## App source code
 See lfcgeo_app.py on the [lfcgeo repository on github](https://github.com/terrydolan/lfcgeo).